-Like Windows OSOperating system OS X comes with a firewall native, but this is deactivated in default mode.
-While it is true that Windows is vulnerable to malware than OS X, enough users want to improve security this system activating the Firewall included in the package.
+Like Windows OSOperating system OS X comes with a firewall native, but this is deactivated by default.
+Although it is true that Windowsis more vulnerable to malware than OS X, enough users want to improve security this system activating the Firewall included in the package.

 For those who want to better understand what is a firewallIt is a firewall which permanently monitors data transmission made between computer and internet, with the aim of filter traffic with malicious intent and certain types of malware that might be put in danger privacy and user identity.
 Basically, the firewall examines each packet network passing through gateway server to determine whether or not it will be forwarded to the destination.
-Firewalls native Windows si OS X only blocks connections coming from outside, representing a rather barrier in the way cyber attacks aimed at personal computers.
-But unlike Windows, OS X system has vulnerabilities regarding the services open network connections, so that the firewall is disabled by default it.
+Firewalls native Windows si OS X only blocks connections coming from outside, representing a rather barrier in the way cyber attacks targeting personal computers.
+In contrast to the Windows However, the OS X system has no vulnerabilities with regard to open services to network connections, which is why its firewall is disabled by default.
 If you still want to firewall enabled by default on OS X (For example, you may want to install an application server potential vulnerable do not want to be reachable from the outside; also recommend activating the firewall if your Mac is connected directly to the internetWithout using a router or proxy to create the connection), you can do so using the instructions below.

 How can we enable the firewall native OS X?

 - open System Preferences and select Security & Privacy

 - in tab firewall, Click the icon that represents a closed padlockThen enter user site si password management in order to make changes to system settings

 - after login as administrator system, click on the Turn On Firewall